rickettlayne/fall.2025.python.group.c.final.project/README.md

 Weather and Insurance Risk Dashboard
 ===================================

 This project is a Django based interactive dashboard that analyzes the relationship between U.S. insurance premiums and federally declared disaster activity.
 The application supports both Auto and Home insurance views and integrates FEMA disaster data to compute a composite risk score by state.

-The dashboard is designed to help users understand how insurance costs vary by geography, time, and disaster exposure.
+The dashboard is designed to help users understand how insurance costs vary by geography,time, and disaster exposure.

 --------------------------------------------------
 Key Features